 We conduct our operations in a manner intended to satisfy the requirements for qualification as a REIT for U.S. federal income tax purposes.
 U.S. federal income tax law generally requires that a REIT distribute annually at least 90% of its REIT taxable income, without regard to the deduction for dividends paid and excluding net capital gains, and that it pay tax at regular corporate rates to the extent that it annually distributes less than 100% of its taxable income.
 We intend to make regular quarterly distributions of all or substantially all of our REIT taxable income to holders of our common stock out of assets legally available for this purpose, if and to the extent authorized by our board of directors.
 Before we pay any dividend, whether for U.S. federal income tax purposes or otherwise, we must first meet both our operating requirements and debt service on our repurchase agreements and other debt payable.
 If our cash available for distribution is less than our REIT taxable income, we could be required to sell assets or borrow funds to make cash distributions, or we may make a portion of the required distribution in the form of a taxable stock distribution or distribution of debt securities.
-We will make distributions only upon the authorization of our board of directors.
-The amount, timing and frequency of distributions will be authorized by our board of directors based upon a variety of factors, including:
+We will make distributions only upon the authorization of our board of directors, including:

 - actual results of operations;

-- our level of retained cash flows;
+- our level of retained cash flows:

-- · our ability to make additional investments in our target assets;
+- our ability to make additional investments in our target assets;

-- restrictions under Maryland law;
+- · restrictions under Maryland law;

-- any debt service requirements;
+- · any debt service requirements;

-- · our taxable income;
+- our taxable income;

-- the annual distribution requirements under the REIT provisions of the Code; and
+- · the annual distribution requirements under the REIT provisions of the Code; and

 - other factors that our board of directors may deem relevant